shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 1. **Decoupling Finetuning and Deployment:**
    - The fine-tuning process is resource-intensive and performed only once.
 By separating it from the deployment pipeline, we avoid unnecessary dependencies.
 2. **Future Scalability:**
    - The modular structure in `src/finetuning` ensures that developers can independently run and update the fine-tuning logic if needed.
 For example, if a company or developer with access to high-end hardware wants to fine-tune the model on new data, they can directly use this modular codebase.
+Finetuning is a one time task so modularization of finetuning is not important, but we can modularize **inference or deployment** part.
 3. **Deployment Flexibility:**
    - The deployment pipeline is designed for continuous updates, allowing enhancements to the inference API, new features, or configuration changes without impacting the fine-tuning code.